Balou9/query-preperator/readme.md

 ***

-Given a list of items in a file for various programming tasks
+Select a wrapper for custom list of items in a file

 ***